Top Star Program

-An online course is available for providers who prefer a self-study format or are located in areas where TOP Star classroom-based courses are not readily available.
+An online training is available for providers who prefer a self-study format or are located in areas where TOP Star classroom-based courses are not readily available.

 Utah’s TOP Star program is based on the Nutrition and Physical Activity Self Assessment for Child Care (NAP SACC), an evidence based assessment tool developed by the University of North Carolina at Chapel Hill.
 TOP Star was adapted to include an infant and toddler component and a breastfeeding support component.

 Find out more about the benefits of TOP Star, see the Success Stories webpage, which features stories from childcare providers who have completed the training and technical assistance program.